Transit of Earth from Mars

 A transit of Earth across the Sun as seen from Mars takes place when the planet Earth passes directly between the Sun and Mars, obscuring a small part of the Sun's disc for an observer on Mars.
 During a transit, Earth would be visible from Mars as a small black disc moving across the face of the Sun.
-They occur every 26, 79 and 100 years, and every 1,000 years or so there is an extra 53rd-year transit.
+They occur every 26, 79 and 100 years, and every ~1,000 years, there is an extra 53rd-year transit.

 Conjunctions

 Transits of Earth from Mars usually occur in pairs, with one following the other after 79 years; rarely, there are three in the series.
 The transits also follow a 284-year cycle, occurring at intervals of 100.5, 79, 25.5, and 79 years; a transit falling on a particular date is usually followed by another transit 284 years later.
 Transits occurring when Mars is at its ascending node take place in May, those at descending node happen in November.
 This cycle corresponds fairly closely to 151 Mars orbits, 284 Earth orbits, and 133 synodic periods, and is analogous to the cycle of transits of Venus from Earth, which follow a cycle of 243 years (121.5, 8, 105.5, 8).
 There are currently four such active series, containing from 8 to 25 transits.
 A new one is set to begin in 2394.
 The last series ending was in 1211.